-The Intel® Graphics Control Panel is no longer included in the driver installer with Windows Declarative Componentized Hardware (DCH) Graphics drivers.
+The Intel® Graphics Control Panel is no longer included in the driver installer with Windows Declarative Componentized Hardware (DCH) Graphics drivers and needs to be downloaded and installed separately from the Microsoft Store.
 These are the drivers used by most systems running on Windows® 10.
-If you install a DCH driver, the Intel® Graphics Control Panel should download and install automatically from the Microsoft Store.
 For more information about DCH Graphics drivers, see our FAQ.

-If the Intel® Graphics Control Panel is not automatically installed, you can manually install it from the Microsoft Store using the following information.
-However, we recommend that you install the Intel Graphics Command Center in its place.
+We recommend that you install the Intel® Graphics Command Center in place of the Intel® Graphics Control Panel.
 Refer to this article for the Intel Graphics Command Center installation instructions.

 Install the Intel® Graphics Control Panel